When you have kids, creating and following a routine may feel like a pipe dream.

 With the Flylady system, my inbox was getting cluttered.
 This goes against the principle of minimizing clutter and creating a stress-free, simple routine.
 Instead of making me feel better about my cleaning routines, I was getting overwhelmed and frustrated.

-While I initially only used it to plan for holidays, I created a new cleaning plan, laminated it, and placed it in my planner.
+While I initially only used it to plan for holidays, I created a quarterly cleaning plan, laminated it, and placed it in my planner.
 On stressful days, it helps me focus on the tasks that I need to start (and finish).

 I also started using the Motivated Mom Chore Planner.
 The chore planner has a guided daily cleaning checklist and is super simple to use.
 It kept me focused on the day’s tasks and reminded me to regularly clean my freezer and do chores that I might otherwise forget.
 But best of all, it didn’t overwhelm me or add to my email clutter!

-Be More Intentional
+Be More Intentional With How You Spend Your Time

 I also went through the Becoming a Deliberate Mom workbook.
 It’s so easy to slip into a routine and then realize that your routine is not what you intended.